About CIMD

 cimd is an Apache 2.0-licensed project created by Casper Eijkens.

-cimd is a command line interface for exploring, querying, converting and merging CGMES 3.0 equipment profiles.
+cimd is a command line interface for exploring, querying, converting CGMES profiles:

 Why Zig?

 cimd was born out of the question: “What is the speed limit for parsing equipment profiles?”.
-Zig allows to fully explore the answer to this question.
+Zig allows to fully explore the answer.
 Zig offers full freedom to express the system design, while having many language features that facilitate safe code.
 Also, because Zig is extremely fast (comparable to C or Rust).

 CIMD is alpha software